mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 A man who was extinguishing the fire had found Melna's bag and clothes and left them neatly beside her as she looked homeward from the railing, warmed by Shinna's coat.
 It was a small thing, but folding her pants and coat was an unexpected gesture of goodwill.
 She thanked him and gently moved the folded clothes off of her bag and rummaged through it to find the listener, which she put on right away.
 Any word from Liffa would certainly be welcome.

 She didn't get fully dressed right away, but held her time letting her mind wander.
 When she was ready, she opened her bag again and removed the robes she had been carrying.
-This would be the last time she could fulfill her role as a senator, she figured.
+This would be the last time she could fulfill her role as a fidelant, she figured.
 She would wear them proudly, protecting her homeland in one last stand of words against whichever of Holragi's sharks had come for dinner.

 Shinna had stayed near her since the fire, knowing not to trust anyone else of hae crew with the assumption of good nature.
 Thi had given Melna a flat piece of sticky kelp cut to the size of her torso and suggested that she wear it.
 "For your wound," thi said, with as much heart as thi could muster from the depth of guilt, and Melna took it with gratitude.
 She disrobed from Shinna's coat to apply the makeshift bandage and change into her robes while Shinna looked away at hae crew.
 She moved quickly and proficiently.
 If these were her last moments in friendly company she didn't want to waste them getting dressed.